hi-wm/hi/resources.md

 ![alt text](assets/images/sxa-basics/SXA-Experience-Editor-Create-Fixed-Layout-Custom-Template-Applied.png "SXA Experience Editor Create Fixed Layout Custom Template Applied")
 *SXA Experience Editor Create Fixed Layout Custom Template Applied*

 Using your new template, you can create new pages that have the type of your template and each page will be generated according to how you defined the template.
-Finally a shoutout to FED, it is said that with the basic structure of our pages defines, we are free to style the page the way we need.
+Finally a shoutout to FED, it is said that with the basic structure of our pages defined, we are free to style the page the way we need.
 Yay SXA ?!
 </details>
 <details>
 <summary>Creating and Working with Styles</summary>